-8 Things to Do in Peschiera del Garda, a Lovely Fortified City
+8 Things to Do in Peschiera del Garda (2025 Update)

-Peschiera del Garda may just be the most impressive town on Lake Garda — and that’s saying something!
+Peschiera del Garda may just be the most impressive town on Lake Garda — and that’s saying something, since there’s no shortage of contenders for beautiful towns in this particular part of Italy.

 I visited Peschiera del Garda during one of my trips to Milan while living in Italy, since it’s an ideal day trip.

-The train station just outside the old town makes it easy to reach from several nearby cities, including Milan, Verona, and Venice.
+The train station just outside the old town makes it easy to reach from several nearby cities, including Milan, Verona, and Venice — making it an excellent choice if you’re relying on public transit while traveling Italy, which can be a great choice as car rental, highway tolls, and parking fees can get quite expensive.

-You can easily explore Peschiera del Garda in just a few hours if you’re stopping by on a road trip around Lake Garda.
+On the other hand, if you have chosen to rent a car, it’s also easy enough to briefly explore Peschiera del Garda in just a few hours if it’s just one part of a larger road trip around Lake Garda.

-While summer is the best season for swimming in the lake, going on boat cruises, and escaping the heat of the bigger cities, it is also when Peschiera is at its most crowded and its most expensive!
+While summer is the best season for swimming in the lake, taking boat cruises, and escaping the heat of the large cities without lake access… it is also when Peschiera is at its most crowded and its most expensive!

 Regardless of how you visit, here is a list of things to do in Peschiera del Garda to help you plan your stay!